Anansi: How Death came to the city

 A very long time ago, Death had no presence for he had not come to the cities yet.
 Death preferred to live deep inside a village in the bush.
 But a famine came one day and made Anansi very hungry, so he took Gun along with his hunting bag and decided to hunt for food.
 Anansi searched throughout the bush, but soon found that there were no animals he could find in the bush to eat.
 Anansi however, did not give up.
 Instead, Anansi continued to venture deep within the bush, searching for animals to hunt, and stumbled upon the village that Death lived in, and Death was seated in front of its entrance.
 Anansi did not want to offend Death, so he approached him and greeted him first.
 Anansi then told Death his plight, and noted that he had searched throughout the bush for an animal to kill for food, but had found none.
 Death told Anansi he could come into his village, and he would cook food for him.

 Inside the village, Death brought Anansi to the house where meat was cooked, and Anansi saw that Death had a great amount.
 Anansi became enticed by all of the meat that Death was cooking, and saw that an enormous amount remained even after Death let the Spider have his fill of it to eat.
 Anansi thanked Death for his hospitality, but was still curious how Death had acquired such an impressive amount of meat, and asked him afterward.
-Death asked Anansi if he didn't recognize who he was, and the Spider responded that he did, realizing why he had not been able to find meat in the bush; Death owned it all.
+Death asked Anansi if he did not recognize who he was, and the Spider responded that he did, realizing why he had not been able to find meat in the bush; Death owned it all.
 Anansi thus asked Death for a favor, explaining that he had come to the bush so that he could find food for his family during the famine.
 Anansi wished to bring some meat back to them and asked for Death's permission to do so.
 Death agreed, and gave Anansi meat that he could provide to his family.